 Air transport offer

-Direct competition is also measured by a different indicator, called entropy index (H), which is calculated (also in terms of ASK or seats) as if the airport offer share was equally divided among all carriers present.
-Therefore, low values of this index define situations where the traffic offer of a particular airport is highly concentrated.
-By this index, Milan Malpensa Airport is the leading one in Europe in terms of lower dependence on individual airline carriers.
+Direct competition is measured also by another indicator called the entropy (H) index, which calculates (also in terms of ASK or seats) if the share of the airport offer is equally divided between all airlines present.
+Therefore, low index values indicate situations in which the traffic offer of a particular airport is highly concentrated.
+Also according to this index, Malpensa airport was the absolute leader in Europe with regard to the lowest dependence on an individual airline.